yindiii/elite-lab-final/README.md

 ## Chat App Functional Doc
 ### Key Definitions
-* Channel refers to the frontend chatroom.
-For ex: `/channel/abc123/` will return the HTML page for the chatroom.
+* Chatroom refers to the frontend chatroom.
+For ex: `/chatrooms/abc123/` will return the HTML page for the chatroom.
 * Chat refers to the collection of messages in the backend.
-For ex: `/chat/123/` is an API that will return the message data for that chat.
+For ex: `/chats/123/` is an API that will return the message data for that chat.

 ### Model Components
 The chat app leverages 3 models for data storage.
 These are: